 In this vocative comma example, the speaker is addressing the readers with a common salutation.
 Without the vocative comma, the sentence appears like this:

 - Good morning readers!

 Although you might think you understand the meaning behind the phrase, the lack of a comma actually changes the meaning.
 Here, the sentence appears to just be a statement of the existence of morning readers who are good.
 Or perhaps the “readers” are not people, but things that you read?
 The meaning quickly becomes confusing, especially without context.
 This is because “good morning” becomes an adjective modifying “readers.”
-If you mean to address someone or something, make sure the comma is in place.
+If you mean to address someone or something, make sure the comma is in place before the name.